RobertoMachorro/SwiftGravatar/README.md

 # SwiftGravatar
 A Swift library for Gravatar Profile data access.

+[Gravatar](https://gravatar.com) is a well known service for centralizing profiles and avatar images.
+This library allows applications to refer to Gravatar's data instead of reinventing the wheel.

 # How to Use

 Add the SwiftGravatar package to your project or via Package.swift using the address: